 ASH: I’m really looking forward to Tropic of the Sea.
 That cover is simply gorgeous and the interior art I’ve seen is also striking.

-MELINDA: I’m very interested in this as well.
+MJ: I’m very interested in this as well.

 SEAN: Bokurano: Ours must still have cast members to kill off in a tragic yet heartwarming and life-affirming way, as the series is still going.
 Here’s Vol. 9 from Viz, whose continued support of the SigIKKI line I will always appreciate.